jberkenbilt/qfs/README.md

 so a file has to be included by both filters to be considered.
 This means that excluding a previously included item in a filter does not cause the item to disappear on the next push or pull.
 It just causes the item to be untracked.
 You can use `qfs init-repo -clean-repo` to force excluded files to be removed from the repository.
+To clarify:
+* If `dir` exists and is included by the filter, `push` will push it to the repository.
+* If `dir` is removed but it is still included by the filter, `push` will remove it from the repository.
+* If `dir` is removed locally and the filter is modified so it is no longer included, `push` will do nothing, and the files will stay in the repository.
+* `pull` behaves the same way.

 ## Operations